Intersections of Quadrics, Moment-angle Manifolds and Connected Sums: Introduction.

 \section{Introduction.}

 The geometric topology of the generic intersection of two homogeneous coaxial quadrics in $\R^n$ was studied in [LdM1] where it was shown that its intersection with the unit sphere is in most cases diffeomorphic to a triple product of spheres or to the connected sum of sphere products.
-The proof relied heavily on a normal form for them and involved many computations.
-A geometric description of the group actions on them and of their polytope quotients as well as that of the homology of those manifolds was equally valid for the intersection of any number of such quadrics, but the obstacle to extending the main result for more than two turned out to be the hopeless-looking problem of finding their normal forms, close to that of classifying all simple polytopes.
+The proof involved a geometric description of the group actions on them and of their polytope quotients as well as a splitting of the homology groups of those manifolds.
+It also relied heavily on a normal form for them and many related computations.
+The part about group actions, polytopes and homology splitting was equally valid for the intersection of any number of such quadrics, but the obstacle to extending the main result for more than two turned out to be the hopeless-looking problem of finding their normal forms, close to that of classifying all simple polytopes.

-The study of those intersections continued in other directions, especially those related to the projectivizations of their complex versions (known now as \emph{LV-M manifolds}) (see [LdM2], [LdM-V], [Me], [L-N], [B], [M-V 1], [B-M] and the recent review [Me-V 2]), giving many new examples of non-algebraic complex manifolds which fiber over toric varieties.
+The study of those intersections continued in other directions, especially those related to the projectivizations of their complex versions (known now as \emph{LV-M manifolds}, see [LdM2], [LdM-V], [Me], [L-N], [B], [Me-V1], [B-M] and the recent review [Me-V2]), giving many new examples of non-algebraic complex manifolds which fibre over toric varieties.

 Following this line of research, in [B-M] a deep study of LV-M manifolds included also important advances in the study of the geometric topology of the intersection of $k$ homogeneous quadrics in their complex versions (the manifolds now called \emph{moment-angle manifolds}).
 The main questions addressed were the following: